openforcefield/kubecustom/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to KubeCustom's documentation!
+Welcome to kubecustom's documentation!
 =========================================================

 .. grid:: 1 1 2 2

     .. grid-item-card:: Getting Started
       :margin: 0 3 0 0

-      Learn the basics of using KubeCustom.
+      Learn the basics of using kubecustom.

       .. button-link:: ./getting_started.html
          :color: primary